Unable to Locate Complete Label

 |Estimated Nutrient Content|

-The fourth ingredient is wheat.
-Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The third ingredient is wheat.
+Like corn, wheat is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

 For this reason, we do not consider wheat a preferred component in any dog food.